livepeer/docs/docs/video-miners/video-miners.md

 ---
+sidebar_position: 1
-title: About Livepeer Video Miners
+title: About Video Mining
 ---

+This section of the livepeer.org documentation is for **video miners**.
+Video miners in the Livepeer network provide video transcoding services.

 In the context of Proof-of-Work (PoW) consensus mechanisms and protocols, e.g., Bitcoin, the term "miner" refers to participants using computational power to secure a blockchain.